 - My Account

-As of 2019, it remains open and is is a jazz club, located at 178 Seventh Avenue South (just below West 11th St.) in New York City.
+As of 2019, it remains open and is a jazz club located at 178 Seventh Avenue South (just below West 11th St.) in New York City.
 It was founded by Max Gordon and his wife, Lorraine Gordon.
-At first it also featured other forms of music such as folk music and beat poetry, but it has been known as the home of live jazz since it switched to an all-jazz policy in 1957.
+At first, it also featured other forms of music, such as folk music and beat poetry, but it has been known as the home of live jazz since it switched to an all-jazz policy in 1957.

-Over a hundred jazz albums have been recorded at the venue since the (originally single) album under Sonny Rollins name in 1957.
+Over a hundred jazz albums have been recorded at the venue since the (originally single) album under Sonny Rollins in 1957.
 The two most famous engagements in the club's history are probably those of Bill Evans and John Coltrane, both of which took place in 1961.
 Wynton Marsalis regularly recorded at the club in the early 1990s; the results were issued in a multi-disc set.
-A typical engagement at the Vanguard lasts six nights with sets at 9 and 11 PM.
-On Saturday and occasional Fridays a third set is added at 12:30 AM.
-Monday nights were reserved for the Vanguard Jazz Orchestra (formally known as the Thad Jones/Mel Lewis Big Band) who played the Vanguard every Monday from 1966 to 1978.
+A typical engagement at the Vanguard lasts six nights, with sets at 9 and 11 PM.
+A third set is added on Saturdays and occasionally Fridays at 12:30 AM.
+Monday nights were reserved for the Vanguard Jazz Orchestra (formally known as the Thad Jones/Mel Lewis Big Band), who played the Vanguard every Monday from 1966 to 1978.

-After Thad Jones moved to Europe, but the band continued as the Mel Lewis Jazz Orchestra until 1990.
-After Mel Lewis passed away in 1990 the band changed its name to the Vanguard Jazz Orchestra.
-Their performances can be seen at the Village Vanguard, every Monday night where they continue to pay tribute to their founders Thad and Mel, while still debuting groundbreaking new works.
+After Thad Jones moved to Europe, the band continued as the Mel Lewis Jazz Orchestra until 1990.
+After Mel Lewis passed away in 1990, the band changed its name to the Vanguard Jazz Orchestra.
+Their performances can be seen at the Village Vanguard every Monday night, where they continue to pay tribute to their founders, Thad and Mel, while still debuting groundbreaking new works.